 Keratoconus is a progressive eye disease where the cornea thins at the central area and bulges.
-The thinning and bulging of the cornea then leads to visual impairment which needs to be treated.
+The thinning and bulging of the cornea then leads to visual impairment, which needs to be treated.

-The visual symptoms associated with keratoconus include blurry vision, short sightedness, becoming very sensitive to light, difficulty driving at night due to glare and halos around lights.
+Visual symptoms associated with keratoconus include blurry vision, short sightedness, becoming very sensitive to light, difficulty driving at night due to glare and halos around lights.

 The Oculus Pentacam is the gold-standard in anterior segment topography.

-Assoc Prof Mark Daniell is a highly experienced corneal surgeon.
+Prof Mark Daniell is a highly experienced corneal surgeon.
 He is the head of the corneal department at the Royal Victorian Eye and Ear Hospital and trains fellows in corneal surgery.

-For more information on Keratoconus visit Keratoconus Australia
+For more information on keratoconus, visit Keratoconus Australia